10 Fun Facts About

 2. The iconic Gulf Shores restaurant LuLu’s at Homeport Marina is owned by well-known singer/songwriter Jimmy Buffett’s sister Lucy and usually serves around 4,000 guests a day during summer.

 3. The present-day site of Shellbanks Baptist Church on Fort Morgan Road was once the location of a Native American village.
-This village was the first in America to be visited by an explorer centuries ago.
+This was the Indian Village that Achuse visited in 1539 which was 81 years before the Pilgrims landed Plymouth Rock.

 4. The Alabama Gulf Coast Zoo in Gulf Shores is the first ZAA-accredited U.S. Zoo to be built from the ground up in more than 20 years.
 It also had a starring role in the 2006 Animal Planet docu-series “The Little Zoo That Could.”